leoole100/tracker/README.md

 to a 5 V 5 A bus for the computer and another 5 V 3 A bus for the motors.
 Additionally the startup of the computer and the motors is staggered.
 This was necessary to achieve stable operation.

-To mount the components mechanically, they are designed as subrack modules.

 ### Software